JotGabiga/JotGabiga/README.md

 - 🔭 I am currently working as member of the IT team of [SFI Academic IT Festival](https://sfi.pl/pl/)
 - 📫 How to reach me: justynagabiga@gmail.com || [LinkedIn](https://www.linkedin.com/in/justynagabiga/)
-- ⚡ Fun fact: I'm interested in 3D graphics.
+- ⚡ Fun fact: I am interested in 3D graphics.
 You can see my work on [Behance](https://www.behance.net/justynagabiga1/projects)

 ## That I know and use
 ### Languages & Frameworks: